Main

 • Correctly understand customer demand in next-generation domains.
 Discover new products and services, conduct verification tests, and subsequently roll out mass production.

-• District cooling equipment and distributed facilities are under construction in the One Bangkok district cooling and distribution business.
+• District cooling equipment and distributed facilities have been constructed and we have gradually begun launching services in the One Bangkok district cooling and distribution business.

 • We are pursuing entry opportunities for infrastructure construction related to decarbonization.